The "nth Root" used n times in a multiplication gives the original value

 Multiplication and Division

-(If n is even, a and b must both be ≥ 0)
+(Note: if n is even then a and b must both be ≥ 0)

-This can help you simplify equations in algebra, and also make some calculations easier:
+This can help us simplify equations in algebra, and also make some calculations easier:

 It also works for division: